This post may include affiliate links. Thank you for your support.

 • Microwave: Transfer individual portions of the dip to a microwave-safe container or bowl.
 Place a microwave-safe lid on top of the container, leaving the lid slightly cracked at the side (to prevent splatter and form a vent).
 Microwave for 45 second intervals until warm throughout.

 I do not recommend freezing this broccoli bacon dip due to the mayonnaise and sour cream.
-The fats in the dairy products will separate and the dip will be unappetizing once thawed.
-You can prepare this dip in advance and store it in the refrigerator, or you can half the recipe if you are worried about having leftovers.
+However, you can prepare this dip in advance and store it in the refrigerator, or you can half the recipe if you are worried about having leftovers.

 Cheyanne